awesome-selfhosted/awesome-selfhosted/README.md

 ## Gateways

   * [GateOne](https://github.com/liftoff/GateOne/) - Gate One is an HTML5 web-based terminal emulator and SSH client. - `AGPLv3`
-  * [Guacamole](http://guac-dev.org/) - Guacamole is a clientless remote desktop gateway.
-It supports standard protocols like VNC and RDP. - `Proprietary`
+  * [Guacamole](http://guac-dev.org/) `⊘ Proprietary` - Guacamole is a clientless remote desktop gateway.
+It supports standard protocols like VNC and RDP.

 ## GPS tracking